ssuryanarayanan/Qi-Docs/docs/Overview.md

 ###Creating a type

-Creating one or more Types which define the structure of the data is done by defining a QiType object and sending it to Qi via the *‘GetOrCreateType( )’* call.
+Creating one or more Types which define the structure of the data is done by defining a QiType object and sending it to Qi via the `GetOrCreateType( )` call.

 A QiType is made of one or more index properties and one more or more data properties.
 Index properties are used to put data into a sequence.
 DateTime is a common index property, but any native type can be used as an index long as it allows for ordering of values.
 For information on compound indexes refer to ["Advanced topics"](https://qi-docs.readthedocs.org/en/latest/Advanced%20Topics/).